faro7ah/data-modeling-project-DEND/README.md

 # Star Schema design:

 In this project, we used the Star Schema, which is a subset of "fact and dimension tables".
-Fact Table is SongPlays and  Dimension Tables are Users, Songs, Artists, and Time.
 The Star Schema includes one *fact* table (`SongPlays`), and 4 *dimension* tables (`Users`, `Songs`, `Artists`, `Time`)

 ![Star Schema](star_schema.jpg)